 If you think about it, this makes sense.
 When you look at a movie, you only need a combination of the movie title and the year in order to figure out what the movie is.
 For example, Transformers (1986) is very different from Transformers (2007), but with those two pieces of information, you can easily determine which is which.

 With music, it’s much harder.
-If an album is released, a song can have live and studio versions of the same song, acoustic or full band versions, even karaoke versions – all on the same album.
+A song can have live and studio versions of the same song, acoustic or full band versions, even karaoke versions – sometimes all on the same album.
 Or worse, different artists can release different songs with the same title in the same year.

 How can Kodi figure it all out without making the file names incredibly huge?